lsst-dm/dmtn-091/index.rst

 AP Test Datasets
 =================
 Summary recommendations:
-  1. use a subset of HiTS for quick turnaround processing, smoke tests, etc.  DONE.
+  1. Use a subset of HiTS for quick turnaround processing, smoke tests, etc.  DONE.
-  2. use the DECam Bulge survey for crowded field tests.
+  2. Use the DECam Bulge survey for crowded field tests.
 IN PROGRESS.
   3. Select a subset of HSC SSP PDR1 vs PDR2.
 TICKET OPEN.
-  4. use a DES Deep SN field for large-scale processing.
+  4. Use a DES Deep SN field for large-scale processing.

 Desiderata for AP testing:
   - Tens of epochs per filter per tract in order to construct templates for image differencing and to characterize variability
   - The ability to exercise as many aspects of LSST pipelines and data products as possible
   - Public availability (so that we can feely recruit various LSST stakeholders)
-  - Potential for enabling journal publications (both technical and scientific) so that various stakeholders beyond LSST DM may have direct interest in contributing tools and analysis.
+  - Potential for enabling journal publications (both technical and scientific) so that various stakeholders beyond LSST DM may have direct interest in contributing tools and analysis
   - Datasets from at least two different cameras, so that we can isolate effects of LSST pipeline performance from camera-specific details (e.g., ISR, PSF variations) that impact the false-positive rate
   - At least one dataset should be from HSC, to take advantage of Princeton's work on DRP processing
-  - At least one dataset should be in multiple filters from a camera without an ADC to test DCR.
+  - At least one dataset should be in multiple filters from a camera without an ADC to test DCR
   - Probably only two cameras should be used for regular detailed processing, to avoid spending undue DM time characterizing non-LSST cameras.
-HSC and DECam are the clear choices for this.
+HSC and DECam are the clear choices for this
   - Datasets should include regions of both high and low stellar densities, to understand the impact of crowding on image differencing
   - Ideally, data will be taken over multiple seasons to enable clear separation of templates from the science images
   - Datasets sampling a range of timescales (hours, days, ... years) provide the most complete look at the real transient and variable population